tchomphoochan/mnx-music21-converter/README.md

 ```
 As you can see, in the code, we are able to access `result.globals.measures`.
 Thanks, type system.
 However, it seems like we are still having trouble validating some pieces.
+I have spent a lot of time looking into this, but the resulting error messages have not been
+very helpful in debugging.
+I reckon it has something to do with how this code generator tool
+does not quite fully support all features of JSON Schema yet.
+(For example, I have to explicitly
+remove the keywords `const` in my conversion script.
+This means we don't really have
+a good way of representing tagged unions with our dataclasses.)

+As a result of these issues, I have decided to drop this line of inquiry
+and proceeded with working on this project without the type system's help.
+Indeed, as you may have noticed, I have not really tried to extract the generated schemas
+from `target/src` yet.
+(It is somewhat tricky, since it also relies on other pieces of generated code,
+in a pretty complicated, generated project.)
+Obviously, this could not be used to contribute to music21.

+If one is ever interested in attempting this, I believe it might be the best to
+simply write your own JSON-schema-to-Python-dataclasses generator that supports
+the subset of features used by the MNX schema.
+This should generate pretty clean and readable code
+and should be fairly minimal.